 - Do not ask someone why they may not be wearing a face-covering or if they have an exemption.
 Some people will have legitimate reasons why they are not able to wear a face covering.
 Some of these reasons may be hidden and asking someone the reason may be humiliating or intimidating for them.
-If necessary, College will send periodic reminders to members about the face-coverings policy (e.g. if there are general concerns about compliance).
+If necessary, college will send periodic reminders to members about the face-coverings policy.

-- Please be supportive of any member of your household who tests positive for Covid-19.
+- Be supportive of anyone who tests positive for Covid-19.
 In particular, please take care not to assign blame.
-We should all strive to keep ourselves and others safe, taking responsibility for our actions.
+We must all strive to keep ourselves and others safe, taking responsibility for our actions.
 However, the virus can be contracted in various ways and not everything is within our control.

 This Guide Will Be Updated

 This guide will be regularly updated.
 Please make sure you are referring to the latest edition of the guide.